roadwarriorslive/Pipulate/README.rst

 ########################################
-Pipulate - Automate Google Sheets
+Pipulate - Automate Google Sheets for SEO & Social Media
 ########################################

 Have you ever tried to programatically manipulate data in Google Spreadsheets